SPFDigiEnv/HelloWorldDocker/README.md

 To run these examples, and assuming docker is installed on the local computer, download this repo and run the docker commands below from the command line when in this local folder.
 If Docker has not been used before, the initial build may take a while as the latest Python image is downloaded for the first time.

 ## Developing without bind mounting
-In the first version, the code is implemented without bind mounting.
+In the first way, the code is implemented without bind mounting.
 Here the source code is <i>copied</i> into the container, and can be run from there.
 However, to then edit the code to make any changes, the container will have to be rebuilt again after each time edits are made.
 The workflow is edit the file and then rebuild and run the Python script in the container CLI as below.

 ### The Dockerfile
 The Dockerfile (as in git) will be:<br />